Connecting to a Linux VM over SSH

 Are you sure you want to continue connecting (yes/no/[fingerprint])?

-in the terminal and press Enter.
+Type yes into the terminal and press Enter.

-Make sure the Windows account has read permissions for the folder containing the keys.
+Make sure the Windows account has read access to the key folder.

 To connect to the VM, run the following command in the command line:

-is the VM account username.
-If you created your VM via the CLI, yc-user
+Where <username> is the VM account username.
+If you created your VM via the CLI, yc-user is the default user.

 If you have multiple private keys, specify the one you need:

-ssh -i <key_path\key_file_name> <username>@<VM_public_IP_address>
+ssh -i <key_path\key_file_name> <user_name>@<VM_public_IP_address>

 If this is your first time connecting to the VM, you will get this unknown host warning: